Hitachi Rail Italy

-Hitachi Rail Italy S.p.A. is a multinational rolling stock manufacturer company based in Pistoia, Italy.
+Hitachi Rail Italy S.p.A. was a multinational rolling stock manufacturer company based in Pistoia, Italy.
 Formerly AnsaldoBreda S.p.A., a subsidiary of state-owned Finmeccanica, the company was sold in 2015 to Hitachi Rail of Japan.
-After the deal was finalized, the current name was adopted in November 2015 to reflect the new ownership.
+After the deal was finalized, the new name was adopted in November 2015 to reflect the new ownership.

+As of April 1, 2021, the company was merged into Hitachi Rail STS.

 History

 Early history: Ansaldo and Breda

 Giovanni Ansaldo founded the company in 1853.

 Ansaldo

 In 1853, the company Gio.
 Ansaldo & C. was registered in Genoa as a manufacturer of steam locomotives, rail rolling stock and steam engines.

 The company was backed by Camillo Benso, Count of Cavour, the powerful finance minister of Piedmont-Sardinia, who aimed to reduce its dependence on imported trains and rolling stock.

 Ansaldo entered the age of the steam locomotive in 1854 with its model FS113, also known as Sampierdarena.
 During the First World War, Ansaldo became a large supplier of weapons to the Italian army; facing insurmountable difficulties with post-war reconversion to civilian industry, the company was eventually nationalised in 1921.
 During the rest of the 1900s, the company diversified in different fields, especially power generation (Ansaldo Energia) and nuclear research, while the rolling stock activities were reunited under Ansaldo Trasporti.